-May need to create spinwick server by adding label = “Set up cloud test server” - server is created in a few minutes
+May need to create Spinwick server by adding label = “Set up cloud test server”.
+The server is created in a few minutes

 Add QA and UX resources as required

-If Config setting changes you will need to ask Development to change the setting for you
+If there are config setting changes you will need to ask Development to change the setting for you

 Work with developers to ensure the sprint work accomplishes highest priority bugs and projects on release plan/roadmap

 Jira is the system used to manage work items to be completed by the development and QA team